dotse/tls-fed-auth/tls-fed-auth.md

 5. Commence transactions

-## SCIM Server
+## Server

-A certificate is issued for the SCIM server and the issuer published in the metadata together with server's name and certificate public key pin.
+A certificate is issued for the server and the issuer published in the metadata together with server's name and certificate public key pin.

-When the SCIM server receives a connection from a a remote client, the following steps need to be taken:
+When the server receives a connection from a a remote client, the following steps need to be taken:

 1. Populate list of trusted CAs using all known entities' published issuers.
 2. The server should require TLS client certificate authentication.
 3. One a connection has been accepted, validate the received client certificate using the client's published pins.
-4. Commence SCIM transactions.
+4. Commence transactions.

 <!--